th2-net/th2-check1/README.md

 + Migrated `grpc-check1` version from `3.4.2` to `3.5.0`
 + Migrated `sailfish-utils` version from `3.9.1` to `3.10.2`
   + Fixed conversion of `null` values
+  + Add marker for `null` values to determine whether the field was set with `null` value or was not set at all
 + Corrected verification entry when the `null` value and string `"null"` looked the same for the expected value
 + Fixed setting of the `failUnexpected` parameter while converting a message filter
 + Migrated `sailfish-core` version to `3.2.1752`